This post will show you how to crack a walnut quickly and easily to get two unbroken halves for crafts and other DIY projects.

 - Put on your safety gear, and have your tools and containers ready.

-2. Position the walnut.
+3. Position the walnut:

 - Hold a walnut in your non-dominant hand so the pointier end faces down and the rounder end of the walnut faces up, as shown in the video below.

-3. Crack the walnut open.
+4. Crack the walnut open:

 - Carefully grip the broader end of the walnut.

-- Insert the tip of the knife or flathead screwdriver into the seam or indentation between the two walnut shell halves and twist to open, as shown in the photograph below and the video tutorial in the next section.
+- Insert the tip of the knife or the flat-head screwdriver into the natural seam or indentation that splits the nut.
+Then gently twist to open, as shown in the video tutorial and the photograph below.

 - Inspect the kernel for any remaining shell fragments and remove them.

-6. Keep cracking: Repeat the process.
+7. Keep cracking!
+Repeat the process:

 - Take breaks if your hands become fatigued to prevent accidental slips.

-Cracking Walnuts for Crafts
+Cracking Walnuts for Crafts and DIY Projects:

-Craft Ideas Using Cracked Walnuts
+Craft Ideas Using Cracked Walnuts:

 If you are looking for walnut crafts you can make with the shells of freshly cracked walnuts, try these simple ideas: